FastNetMon sFlow v5 export from Linux

 sudo dpkg -i hsflowd...amd64.deb

-And add following to configuration file:
+And add the following to configuration file:

 sudo vim /etc/hsflowd.conf